Last reviewed July 12, 2026

 What the statute bans

-• ·Making unreasonably harsh sound
+• ·Making unreasonably loud or harsh sound

 What the statute permits

-Installation and reasonable use
+Installation and warning use

 • ·Installing an additional horn alongside the factory one